Rewatch All Cannabis Forum Summer 2019 Presentations - BevNET.com

 Next up: Cannabis Forum Winter 2019 will take place at the Loews Santa Monica Beach Hotel in beautiful Santa Monica, Calif. on Friday, December 6th.
 Register today to access the room block, which is available on a first-come, first-served basis.

-Attendees of either NOSH Live or BevNET Live will be offered an add-on ticket for $499.
+Attendees of BevNET Live, NOSH Live or Brewbound Live will be offered an add-on ticket for $499.
 Individual Cannabis Forum tickets are available for $999 per person.

 Additional information can be found on the Cannabis Forum Winter 2019 website.
 If your company is interested in generating additional industry exposure, sponsorship opportunities are still available.
 For those interested in speaking opportunities, please fill out the speaker application.